cling-com/cling-sync/README.md

 # cling-sync: The Secure Forever Store

+> [!WARNING]
+> This project is still in development.
+The format on disk might change at any time and
+> there might be no way to convert data from one version to another.
+Also, expect some bugs.

 ## Synopsis

 cling-sync is a _client-side encrypted_, _revisional_ archival storage system.

+## Usage

+**Build the Command Line Interface (CLI) tool:**

+Install [Go](https://go.dev/doc/install) version 1.24.2 or later and run:

+    ./build.sh cli

+**Run the CLI tool:**

+    ./cling-sync <command>

+See `./cling-sync --help` for more information.

+### Example Workflow

+**Initialize a new repository attached to the current directory:**

+    cling-sync init /path/to/repository

+This will create a new repository at `/path/to/repository` where all encrypted data is stored.
+Additionally, a `.cling` directory is created in the current directory that ties the repository to this directory.

+Examine `/path/to/repository/.cling/repository.txt` to learn how to backup the encryption keys.

+**Merge the local workspace with the repository:**

+    cling-sync merge

+This will copy all new or modified files from the repository and delete all files that are not in the repository's latest revision.
+After this, changes from the local workspace are committed to the repository.
+If there are conflicts, the user is asked to resolve them.

+**Show the status of the workspace**

+    cling-sync status

 ## Cryptography Overview